Austin ISD 2020 AP Scores Exceed State and National Performance

-Advanced Placement scores for Austin ISD students who took the exams in May 2019 resulted in 65.7% receiving a qualified score of 3, 4, or 5.
-AP scores reflect a 2.9% increase in performance from the previous year and a 10.4% increase over the last five years.
-This exceeds the state of Texas’ performance of 48.9% and the national performance of 59.1%.
+Advanced Placement scores for Austin ISD students who took the exams in May 2020 resulted in 71% receiving a qualified score of 3, 4, or 5.
+AP scores which reflect a 5.3% increase in performance from the previous year and 11% increase over the last five years.
+This exceeds Texas’ performance of 53% and national performance of 64%.
 Students who attend a public college or university in Texas are eligible to receive college credit for these qualifying scores.
 Below is the 2016-2020 Austin ISD, Texas and National AP Scores of 3, 4, 5.

 The Advanced Placement program is a sequence of college-level courses taught in high schools by high school teachers with specialized training.
 Course offerings vary from campus to campus based on course demand.